maplemavin/docs/api_v1.md

 ### GET Parameters

 `honor_exclusivity`
-> <p> pass with value 0 or do not pass to return only non-exclusive photo albums.
-> <p> pass with value 1 to enable exclusive photo album support. only photo albums
-> <p> which should be visible to the active user based on the photo albums'
+> <p> whether to include content exclusive to a specific tier based on the active user's permissions
-> <p> exclusivity settings and the user's fanclub status.
-> <p> requests without authentication or with non-fans will receive only
-> <p> non-exclusive photo albums.
-> <p> requests identifying a fanclub member on tier 1, 2, or 3 receive
+> <p> accepted values are 0 to only show public content and 1 to also include exclusive content.
-> <p> photo albums exclusive to their fanclub tier as well as non-exclusive
+> <p> defaults to 0
-> <p> photo albums.
-> <p> requests identifying an account administrator will receive all photo albums
-> <p> regardless of the photo albums' exclusivity.

 limit
 > <p> the number of items to limit the response to